- Pizza Dough:

 Preheat the oven to 450 degrees F. Place a clean pizza stone in oven to preheat.

 Dust a clean work surface lightly with flour.
 With your fingers and palms, flatten one of the dough rounds into a 10-inch oval about 1/4-inch thick.
 Spread 1/4 cup of the passata evenly on entire surface of dough, leaving 1/4-inch of dough to form edge of pizza.
-Take one piece of mozzarella, slice into 4 uniform slices and put on top of passata.
+Take some of the mozzarella and put on top of passata.
 Rip 2 leaves of basil into smaller pieces and sprinkle on top of mozzarella.
 Slide pizza directly onto pizza stone and bake 15 to 18 minutes, until edge of pizza is golden brown and cheese is bubbling.
 Repeat with remaining 3 dough balls and serve hot.

 Recipe adapted from Mario Batali: Holiday FoodPizza Marinara: